Codecademy/docs/content/rust/concepts/operators/operators.md

 | 1 | `return` | Return statement |
 | | `break` | Break statement |

 Operators with higher precedence are evaluated before operators with lower precedence but when operators have the same precedence, the associativity of the operators determines the order in which the operations are performed.

-Table of Associativity:
+Below is a table showing the associativity of rust operators:

 | Operator | Description | Associativity |
 | --- | --- | --- |